A lot or a little?

 What parents need to know

-Parents need to know that this is a timeless story about a girl who wants a teddy bear, and a teddy bear who yearns to be chosen by a child.
+Parents need to know that this is a timeless story about brown-skinned girl who wants a teddy bear, and a teddy bear who yearns to be chosen by a child.
 It's well-suited to young children, with bold, bright, and illustrations, appealing characters and easily graspable and relatable plot.
 The story speaks to many themes, including friendship, courage, and hope.
+And it's a great choice for families looking for books with characters of color.

 What's the story?